Bo Scarbrough: Dallas Cowboys

-Scarbrough was selected by the Dallas Cowboys in the seventh round (236th overall) of the 2018 NFL Draft.
+Scarbrough was selected by the Dallas Cowboys in the seventh round (236th overall) of the 2018 NFL draft.
 He was one of 12 Alabama players to be drafted that year.

-On September 1, he was released after the team decided to keep only two running backs.
+On September 1, Scarbrough was released after the team decided to keep only two running backs.
 After the Green Bay Packers signed running back Darius Jackson from the Cowboys' practice squad, Scarbrough was signed on September 3 as his replacement.
 He was released on October 9, 2018.

 Jacksonville Jaguars

 On October 11, 2018, Scarbrough was signed to the Jacksonville Jaguars practice squad.

-Seattle Seahawks
+Seattle Seahawks (first stint)

 On December 18, 2018, Scarbrough was signed by the Seattle Seahawks off the Jaguars practice squad.
 He was declared inactive for the last two games.
 He was waived on August 31, 2019.

 Detroit Lions

 On November 6, 2019, Scarbrough was signed to the Detroit Lions practice squad.
 On November 16, 2019, he was promoted to the active roster, to provide depth while running back Kerryon Johnson was out with a torn meniscus.
 Scarbrough was named the starter over J. D. McKissic, for the Week 11 game against his former team, the Dallas Cowboys.
 He rushed 14 times for 55 yards (3.93-yard avg.) and a touchdown in the 35–27 loss.
 In the following week's game against the Washington Redskins, he rushed 18 times for 98 yards (5.44-yard avg.) in the 19–16 loss.
 In the Week 13 contest against the Chicago Bears, he had 21 carries for 83 yards (3.95-yard avg.) in the 20–24 loss.
 He was declared inactive with a rib injury in Week 15.
 He appeared in six games and started five, while recording 377 rushing yards (4.24-yard avg.) and one rushing touchdown.

-In 2020, he faced a difficult challenge to make the team, after running backs D'Andre Swift and Jason Huntley were selected by the Lions in the second and fifth rounds of the 2020 NFL Draft.
+In 2020, he faced a difficult challenge to make the team, after running backs D'Andre Swift and Jason Huntley were selected by the Lions in the second and fifth rounds of the 2020 NFL draft.
 On September 6, 2020, Scarbrough was placed on injured reserve with an undisclosed injury, which cleared a roster spot to sign running back Adrian Peterson.
 He was activated on October 24 and was declared inactive for the game against the Atlanta Falcons.
 He was waived on October 31.